-- The way Americans drink tea is fucked up (assuming you want to enjoy tea).
+- The way Americans drink tea is fucked up (assuming you want to enjoy it).

-- We mostly drink tea in tea bags with heavily roasted and chopped up tea steeped for a long time is just about the worst possible way to experience tea.
+- We mostly drink tea in tea bags with heavily roasted and chopped up, crap tea that no one wants, and its steeped for a long time--this is just about the worst possible way to experience tea.

 - This is because tea bags force you to over steep it, and you only taste the worst part of the tea--the tannins, which is what makes tea bitter--and miss the best flavors, which are more subtle.

-- But even if you use special steeping implements, if you are steeping for more than a few minutes you are losing the best part of the tea, and getting the worst.
+- But even if you use special steeping implements, if you are using boiling water and steeping for more than a few minutes you are losing the best part of the tea, and getting the worst.